John Tipton (Tennessee frontiersman): State of Franklin

 The rivalry between Sevier and Tipton climaxed in late February 1788 in an incident known as the "Battle of Franklin".
-While Sevier was away campaigning against the Cherokee, Tipton ordered some of Sevier's slaves to be seized for taxes supposedly owed to North Carolina.
-When Sevier learned of what had occurred, he led around 150 militia to Tipton's farm and demanded he return the slaves.
+While Sevier was away campaigning against the Cherokee, Tipton ordered that some of Sevier's slaves be seized for taxes supposedly owed to North Carolina.
+When Sevier learned what had occurred, he led around 150 militia to Tipton's farm and demanded he return the slaves.
 Tipton refused, and gunfire was briefly exchanged as Sevier's forces surrounded Tipton's house.
 Two days after the siege began, a Sullivan County militia loyal to North Carolina arrived on the scene and scattered Sevier's forces.
 Two of Sevier's sons were captured, and Tipton initially demanded they be hanged.
 He was persuaded to release them.
 Following this engagement, the State of Franklin movement largely collapsed.

 Tipton attended North Carolina's Hillsboro Convention in March 1788, where he voted against the state's ratification of the newly proposed United States Constitution, arguing the document lacked a Bill of Rights.
 He was reelected to the state senate later that year.

 In July 1788, Governor Samuel Johnston issued a warrant for Sevier's arrest.
 In October, Sevier was involved in a melee in Jonesborough, and Tipton was notified that he was staying in the home of Mrs. Jacob Brown.
 Tipton formed a posse and surrounded the Brown home.
 Mrs. Jacob Brown sat down in the doorway to prevent Tipton from entering, while Sevier stepped out through a side door and surrendered to a more amiable loyalist, Colonel Robert Love.
 Tipton sent Sevier to North Carolina to stand trial for treason.
-Upon his arrival in Morganton, however, he was promptly released.
+Upon Sevier's arrival in Morganton, however, he was promptly released.